tommytracey/DeepRL-P1-Navigation/README.md

 You can find this implemented as part of the `agent.act()` method [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/agent.py#L66) in `agent.py` of the source code.

-#### Deep Q-Network
+#### Deep Q-Network (DQN)
 With Deep Q-Learning, a deep neural network is used to approximate the Q-function.
 Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.

 The neural network architecture used for this project can be found [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/model.py#L5) in the `model.py` file of the source code.
-Quite simply, the network contains three fully connected layers of 64, 64, and 4 nodes respectively.
+The network contains three fully connected layers of 64, 64, and 4 nodes respectively.
+Testing of bigger networks (more nodes) and deeper networks (more layers) did not produce better results.

-However, rather than feeding sequential batches of experience tuples directly into our network, we will randomly sample from a history of experiences using an approach called Experience Replay.
+As for the network inputs, rather than feeding-in sequential batches of experience tuples, we will randomly sample from a history of experiences using an approach called Experience Replay.

 #### Experience Replay
-Experience replay allows an RL agent to learn from past experience.
+Experience replay allows the RL agent to learn from past experience.

 Each experience is stored in a replay buffer as the agent interacts with the environment.
 The replay buffer contains a collection of experience tuples (S, A, R, S').
 The agent then samples from this buffer as part of the learning step.
 Experiences are sampled randomly, so that the data is uncorrelated.
 This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm that learns from each experience tuple in sequential order can become biased by the effects of this correlation.